jonra1993/fastapi-alembic-sqlmodel-async/README.md

 ## Code Style
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-To ensure a standardized code style this project uses [black](https://github.com/ambv/black) and [flake8](https://github.com/PyCQA/flake8).
-If you want to change the config rules you can edit flake8 rules in the file *setup.cfg* or black in the file *pyproject.toml*.
+To ensure a standardized code style this project uses [black](https://github.com/ambv/black) and [ruff](https://github.com/charliermarsh/ruff).
+If you want to change the config rules you can edit both ruff and  black rules in the  *pyproject.toml* file.

 To reformat files execute the following command
 ```sh